Table of Contents

 |

-duration | How long (in days) you'd like users with this cookie to be logged in for, without requiring a password. |
+duration | How long (in days) users with this cookie stay logged in |

 |